ammartaj53/my-vertica-deployment/README.md

 Login to the pod and follow the instruction from above mentioned document.

 $ kubectl exec -it -n vertica verticadb-sample-sc-0 -- /bin/bash
-Defaulted container "nma" out of: nma, server bash-5.1$ vsql
-Welcome to vsql, the Vertica Analytic Database interactive terminal.

-Type:  \h or \? for help with vsql commands
-       \g or terminate with semicolon to execute query
-       \q to quit

-SSL connection (cipher: ECDHE-RSA-AES256-GCM-SHA384, bits: 256, protocol: TLSv1.2)

-vertdb=>

 # Next Steps for Production Readiness
     • High Availability: Use multi-AZ deployments for better resilience.